 Smithology: Until you one day wake up and have actually gone someplace

-Welcome back to The Weissrat Chronicles, Sam Smith’s ongoing tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
-This is the seventh and final installment in the series—the rest can be found here (ONE), here (TWO), here (THREE), here (FOUR), here (FIVE), and here (SIX).
-Shorter updates live on Instagram, under the hashtag #weissrat. —Ed.
+Welcome back to The Weissrat Chronicles, Sam Smith’s tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
+This is the last installment in the series, with the chapters best enjoyed in order: One, Two, Three, Four, Five, Six, and Seven.
+Shorter updates live on Instagram, at @thatsamsmith and the hashtag #weissrat. —Ed.

 At 11:52 in the morning Chicago time, on Sunday, October 11, structural metalwork was declared complete.

 A lot of people did a lot of things to get through 2020.
-For my part, some friends and I went all goober-weld obsessed and gave life to a dead old BMW for almost no reason.
-As I’ve said in this space before, the car should have been thrown away.
+For my part, some friends and I went all goober-weld obsessive and gave life to a dead old BMW for virtually no reason.
+As I’ve said before, the car should have been thrown away.
 What do you do with a machine that almost certainly lived through a saltwater flood and is missing 80 percent of its body structure below the seat mounts?

 What if you bought said machine on a whim, because you’re a softie and the seller was a nice guy and the car was cheap as old socks?

-Follow-up question: If you’re not a softie for lost causes and old loves and stupid ideas, are you even a car person to begin with?
+Follow-up question: If you’re not a softie for lost causes and old loves, are you even a car person to begin with?
 Wouldn’t your money be better off in the bank?

 So much on the car was gone.
 We didn’t bring all of it back; that would have been almost impossibly stupid, and just as important, I didn’t have the money.
-So we did something else entirely.
+So we went somewhere else entirely.

-If you want to know why I bought this BMW last summer, you can read about it here, if you like.
-The real work went down last fall, a truly massive amount of slapdash welding and exoskeleton installation—bracing tubes and patches in place of absent factory steel—over six weekends at a friend’s shop in Chicago.
+I bought this BMW last summer.
+You can read about that here, if you like.
+The real work went down last fall, a truly massive amount of slapdash welding and exoskeleton installation—bracing tubes and patches—over six weekends at a friend’s shop in Chicago.
 At the end of each day, we’d all sit outside in the parking lot and eat, watching the sun set over the city and trying not to think about the rest of the world.

-Early in this project, someone jumped into the comments and expressed concern for my liability: Don’t sell the car, he said; nonfactory “restoration” done as a larf can leave you open to lawsuits in an accident.
+Early in this project, someone jumped into the comments and expressed concern for my liability; nonfactory “restoration” done as a larf can leave you open to lawsuits in an accident.
 I meant to reply to that comment and didn’t, but it’s irrelevant.
-I long ago decided that this car will either leave my hands as scrap steel, cut up and rolled into a Dumpster, or it will never leave my hands.
+I long ago decided that this car will either leave my hands as scrap steel, cut up in a Dumpster, or it will never leave my hands.